Practice of Medicine

 While there may be specific reasons to choose one medical professional liability insurance carrier over another that have nothing to do with the company’s structure, mutual insurers do offer their policyholders some notable advantages.

-• Dividends.
+- Financial Rewards.
 The first, and perhaps most significant, is the opportunity to receive greater financial rewards.
 As a mutual owner of the company, you will share in its success.
 If the company meets or exceeds its financial goals for the year, it will often return a portion of its profits back to its policyholders in the form of dividends, similar to how a stock company pays dividends to its shareholders.
 You might receive your dividend as a credit against your premium payment, effectively reducing the amount you pay, or as cash back in the form of a check.
+Further financial rewards might come in the form of free access to risk mitigation resources.
+For example, we offer all the healthcare providers who are insured by us a no-cost subscription to UpToDate®, a decision support tool used by more than 2 million clinicians around the world.
+We also publish specialty-specific risk reports each month for our PolicyOwners, which have been associated with a 10% reduction in medical malpractice losses.

 Disclaimer